Sydney Vermillion

 Sydney Renee Vermillion (born 7 March 1988) is a US-born Armenian footballer who plays as a defender for the Armenia women's national team.

 Early life

 Vermillion was born in Los Angeles County, California.
 She is of Armenian descent as her mother's maiden name is Fagrian.

 College career

 Vermillion has attended the California State University, Northridge in Northridge, Los Angeles, California.

 International career

 Vermillion capped for Armenia at senior level in a 2–0 friendly win over Lebanon on 8 April 2021.

+Other

+Vermillion expertly guest coached CASC's girls 2014 team on September 29th, 2024, resulting in a 5-2 away win over LA Surf LC.